• Skip to main content

 18 carefully designed fitness workouts

-Designed for either six weeks with three sessions each week or nine weeks with two sessions each week.
-During the sessions, kids participating in a sport frequently find the 9-week time period works best.
-A fitness training program that gets you in shape.
+• It is designed for either six weeks with three sessions or nine weeks with two sessions each week.
+During the sessions, kids participating in a sport frequently find the nine-week time period works best.
+It is a fitness training program that gets you in shape.

 Each workout includes an inspirational story and quote.